Program Overview

 Segmentation, Targeting and Positioning

-Learn qualitative and quantitative methods for segmenting the market and identify effective targeting and positioning strategies that provide real focus to an integrated marketing strategy.
+Learn qualitative and quantitative methods for market segmentation and identify effective targeting and positioning strategies to focus your integrated marketing strategy.

 Product Line and Brand Strategies

-Explore the elements of brand including the characteristic, personas and promises that are derived from them.
-Additionally, structure a framework to effectively manage your company’s products and product lines through their lifecycles.
+Explore the elements of branding, including characteristics, personas and the promises derived from them.
+Structure a framework to manage your company’s products and product lines effectively throughout their lifecycles.

 Distribution Strategies

-Discuss compensating and motivating channel members, measuring performance and dealing with channel conflict and discover effective approaches for dealing with management issues in distribution systems.
-You’ll also learn how to design and manage distribution systems (marketing channels) that are cost effective and meet the needs of targeted customers.
+Discuss case studies on compensating and motivating channel members, measuring performance and managing channel conflict.
+Discover effective approaches for dealing with management issues in distribution systems and learn to design cost effective distribution systems (marketing channels) that meet targeted customer needs.

 Price Strategies

 Dig deep into the foundations of pricing and learn how to measure and use price elasticity to develop effective pricing strategies.
-You’ll also consider how and when to use cost-oriented, demand-oriented or competitive pricing.
+Consider how and when to use cost-oriented, demand-oriented or competitive pricing through practical examples.

 Promotion Strategies

-An integrated communication program is essential, but how can we be sure our promotion efforts achieve goals?
-Learn techniques to model marketing decisions and estimate the likely outcomes of various strategies before they are implemented.
+Examine case studies on integrated communication program and learn techniques to model marketing decisions and estimate the likely outcomes of various strategies before implementation.

 Program Agenda